- Campus Life

 More about Isleem's publications and work can be found on arabiyyaat.

-Isleem is also deeply committed to offer training to Arabic language lecturers to help them better realize their potential through the integration of culture in language teaching.
+Isleem is also deeply committed to offering training in Arabic language lecturers to help them better realize their potential through the integration of culture in language teaching.
 He was the recipient of the Tanner University Teaching Award; (UNC-Chaepl Hill) in 2012 and the Order of the Golden Fleece; (UNC-Chapel Hill) in 2011, and Student Undergraduate Teaching and Staff Awards (UNC-Chapel Hill) in 2006.

 Isleem was named to UNC's highest honorary society, the Order of the Golden Fleece.
 He was chosen for his contributions to strengthening and expanding the Arabic program.
 Isleem goes above and beyond to engage his students in unique learning experiences.
 In addition, Nasser is dedicated to combating stereotypes about Arab and Muslim Americans through his outreach and mentoring of students and extracurricular groups.